 Initially, the track followed a lot of roads.
 Gradually, many of these road bashes have been replaced with walking track and the circuit has matured into a pleasant walk.
 There are still some road sections but they are mainly along old or closed roads.

 Tracks need maintenance and this is provided by the 'Friends of the Great South West Walk'.
 Many of the members attended the High School as teenagers.
 They run public walks along the track, both short one day walks and the occasional full circuit of 14 days plus they repair bridges, markers and other facilities as needed.
-More recently they have constructed shelters at five of the campsites.
+More recently they have constructed shelters at all of the campsites.
 They have done a great job.

 The track is located in the south-western corner of Victoria.
 It starts at Portland, heads north-west through forest to the Glenelg River, follows the river downstream through the small town of Nelson, then returns east along the coastline to the town of Portland.

 There are several public transport services every day from Melbourne to Portland.
 The service is initially by train from Melbourne to Warrnambool then bus to Portland.
 There are no regular services to the tiny town of Nelson, which is about half way along the track.
 If you have private transport then you can easily drive to Nelson to place a food drop.
 Another alternative would be to book some accommodation in Nelson and mail a food parcel to the same place for collection.
 This could be mailed from Portland when you start the walk.